siddharthvp/mwn/README.md

 	// the index of the page in pageList is available as the 2nd argument

 	// return a promise in the end
-}, 5000); // set the sleep duration in milliseconds as the third parameter
+}, 5000, 2); // set the sleep duration in milliseconds as the third parameter, max number of retries for each action is set as the 4th parameter
 ```
 Note that `seriesBatchOperation` with delay=0 is same as `batchOperation` with concurrency=1.